Learn to Hunt

 State Records are not documented for non-game species.

-The species is an omnivorous filter feeder taking both phytoplankton and zooplankton, which are then ground in the gizzard-like section of the gut.
-Some bottom material is often ingested while feeding; hence, the name mud shad or mud feeder.
-Shad are intermediate hosts for several species of the glochidiad stages of mussels and in that respect have economic importance in the perpetuation of freshwater mussels with commercial value.
+Shad are intermediate hosts for several species of the glochidiad stages of mussels and have economic importance in the protection of freshwater mussels with commercial value.

-Shad commonly reach 4 inches in length during the first year of life.
-The maximum size range in Iowa is about 9 to 14 inches.
+Shad commonly reach 4-inches long during the first year of life.
+The maximum size in Iowa is about 9- to 14-inches.

 Gizzard Shad have little value as a food-fish and are seldom taken by hook-and-line.
-Its flesh, and particularly the gizzard-like stomach, are occasionally fermented for use as catfish bait.
-Dense shad populations provide considerable forage as young for other predatory fishes, and their schooling behavior during the first year make them easy prey for larger fish.
-Some controversy surrounds this forage value, however, as shad quickly outgrow the vulnerable forage size and rapidly assume pest levels in some closed watersheds or when predator populations are insufficient to control their numbers.
-Evidence is quite strong that shad compete with young bluegill for food items, and when populations reach very dense levels, bluegill survival is inevitably lowered.
-At that time, eradication of the entire fish population and game fish species restocking, particularly in small lakes seems to be the only alternative in restoring acceptable fishing.
+Its flesh, and particularly the gizzard-like stomach, are occasionally fermented to use as catfish bait.
+Dense shad populations provide great forage as young for other predatory fish, and their schooling behavior during the first year make them easy prey for larger fish.
+Some controversy surrounds this forage value, however, as shad quickly outgrow the vulnerable forage size and rapidly reach pest levels in some closed watersheds or when predator populations are insufficient to control their numbers.
+Evidence is strong that shad compete with young bluegill for food, and when populations reach very dense levels, bluegill survival is lowered.
+At that time, removing the while fish population and restocking game fish species, particularly in small lakes, is the only way to restore acceptable fishing.
 Massive die-offs of young and yearling shad are commonly reported after spring ice-out as a result of their susceptibility to fluctuating water temperatures.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.